Colorado Springs Marijuana Defense Attorney

 Local Marijuana Laws In Colorado Springs

-The decisions in these states put their local laws at odds with federal ones, which still consider cannabis use a crime.
-Although Colorado has opened up a path to legally enjoying cannabis within its borders, this does not mean that the state has tossed out all of its cannabis laws.
+The decisions in these states put their local laws at odds with federal ones, which still consider marijuana use a crime.
+Although Colorado has opened up a path to legally enjoying marijuana within its borders, this does not mean that the state has tossed out all of its cannabis laws.

 Colorado imposes comprehensive regulations on the cultivation, distribution, and use of marijuana and cannabis.
-Committing a cannabis crime is still entirely possible in Colorado.
+Committing a marijuana crime is still entirely possible in Colorado.

 Recreational Marijuana Use In Colorado: The Limitations.